-While this may remove some of the depth and nuance Age of Empires had due to its more focused time periods, you’re still basically playing out a game of Civ in real-time which more than makes up for it.
+While this may remove some of the depth and nuance Age of Empires had due to its more focused time periods, you’re still basically playing out a game of Civilization, but in real-time, which more than makes up for it.
 Empire Earth 2 innovated slightly by breaking up the landmass into chunks, which you had to control before you could fully build on them.
 This gave the map more strategic relevance, especially as valuable late-game resources started to appear.
-We don’t talk about Empire Earth 3, but you can get the first two on GOG.com at a pretty decent price these days.
+You can get the best version of Empire Earth on GOG at a decent price these days.

 Rise of Nations

-Designed by Brian Reynolds, notable designer of Civilization II and Alpha Centauri, Rise of Nations is more concerned about trying to translate the concepts of Civilization and turn-based strategy games in general into real-time, than trying to take on Age of Empires directly.
+Designed by Brian Reynolds, notable designer of Civilization 2 and Alpha Centauri, Rise of Nations is more concerned about trying to translate the concepts of Civilization and turn-based strategy games in general into real-time than trying to take on Age of Empires directly.

-Still, the place it landed is very comparable to both Empire Earth above, and Age of Empires itself, as it also spanned the whole of human history.
-You can control any one of 18 civilisations, each with their own unique units and attributes.
-These civs are otherwise detached from reality and you have a lot of freedom in how you develop them as you progress.
+Still, the place it landed is comparable to Empire Earth above and Age of Empires itself, as it also spanned the whole of human history.
+You can control any one of 18 civilisations, each with its own unique units and attributes.
+These civilisations are otherwise detached from reality, and you have a lot of freedom in developing them as you progress.

-Originally a total conversion mod for Age of Empires 2, 0 A.D. has evolved into an open-source – and completely free – historical RTS game that, overall, has been worked on by over 100 people in its twenty-year history.
-It’s still being worked on and even with the impending release of Age of Empires IV it still remains an incredibly popular alternative to Age of Empires I, given that the time-frame it focuses on stops at 1CE.
-It also has a deeper economy system than what is present in Age of Empires.
+Originally a total conversion mod for Age of Empires 2, 0 A.D. has evolved into an open-source and free PC game.
+It has been worked on by over 100 people in its twenty-year history.
+0 A.D. is still being worked on, and its RTS gameplay makes it an incredibly popular alternative to Age of Empires, given that the time frame it focuses on stops at 1CE.
+It also has a deeper economy system than in Age of Empires.

-At the time of writing, there’s still no timetable for a finished release, and in 2013 an IndieGoGo campaign failed to raise the desired $160,000.
+At the time of writing, there’s still no timetable for a finished release, but you can download the latest version from the official 0 A.D website.

-You’ve got to build up your village, and tame the land around you, dealing with mythical monsters and other, aggressive clans.
-Its innovations come from the use of indirect control, and a winter phase that you need to plan and prepare for, lest your village succumbs to starvation.
+You’ve got to build up your village and tame the land around you, dealing with mythical monsters and other aggressive clans.
+Its innovations come from its use of indirect control and a winter phase that you must plan for in advance, lest your village succumbs to starvation.
 Each clan plays very differently, and developer Shiro Games has given it a lot of love and support over the years with new content and game modes.

 Star Wars: Galactic Battlegrounds

-It’s not the best Star Wars-themed game that’s ever existed, even with the expansion that focused on the Clone Wars.
-The pair only came out around the time of Episode II’s theatrical release, so generally it never benefited from a lot of the good work that’s been done with the setting in the post-prequel era.
-Still, it’s available on Steam for under $5 and it’s remembered very fondly – there’s some great mods for it as well.
+It’s not the best Star Wars-themed game ever, even with the expansion focuses on the Clone Wars.
+The pair only came out around the time of Episode II’s theatrical release, so generally, it never benefited from much of the good work done with the setting in the post-prequel era.
+Still, it’s available on Steam for under $5, and it’s remembered very fondly – there are some great mods for it as well.

 This is probably the best game like Age of Empires you’ve never heard of.
-Developed by a small indie team and publisher by Slitherine, it wears its AOE inspiration on its sleeve.
-It also comes with a pretty stylistic graphics design, a competent AI, and some well designed factions.
+Developed by a small indie team and published by Slitherine, it wears its AOE inspiration on its sleeve.
+It also comes with a pretty stylistic graphics design, a competent AI, and some well-designed factions.